Orbit-Research/Graphiti-API-Library-Development/TestFolder/README.md

     .\scripts\tools.ps1 standard_debug

+## Notes ##

+- Some test may need to be updated to your exact software version hardware version etc. due to the test matching exactly against the specified string output
+    - This can be done in Tests.cpp
+- Test can be set to VCP or HID by changing the startTesting function in Tests.cpp to use startUpHID or startUpVCP and shutDownVCP or shutDownHID which are commented out.
+One must also change the COM port for VCP and alternatively change the HID numbers if they have changed

 ## File Structure ##
 - TestData
     - Folder containing txt files that have the test names for the test harness